 “Content” information includes user-generated content and the videos stored in an account.

-In general, Ring has access to videos only if the user has a current Ring Protect plan subscription.
-We retain such videos for no longer than 60 days (180 days in the case of certain legacy users).
+In general, Ring has access to videos only if the user has a current Ring Protect plan subscription that was in place at the time of the event.
+The subscription allows Ring to retain such videos for no longer than 60 days (180 days in the case of certain legacy users).
 At any time during the retention period a user may delete a video.
 As such, depending on the date at issue and whether a user deleted a video or videos, it is possible that Ring will not have access to any videos even if the user is a current Ring Protect plan subscriber.

 Requests from Non-U.S. Law Enforcement